-In the event that the YMCA Child Care Center programs must be evacuated.
+In the event the YMCA Child Care Center program must be evacuated, the children will be walked by staff across the street to Hanover School.
 Advanced contact has been made with the Civil Preparedness Unit, adding the YMCA Child Care Center program to their list for emergencies.
 Notes will be posted to alert parents of the location of the children.
 Parents will be notified by phone of where to pick up their children.
 Staff/child ratios will be maintained at all times and two staff will remain with children until all children are picked up.
-Parents can also call 211 Infoline.